dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.71 - Fixed crash with previous model format update.
 Fixed bug exporting some images.
 Support more image formats.
 Support some models with mutliple uv layers.
 - 1.72 - Fixed more image issues.
 Fixed ui resize bug introduced in last update.
 - 1.73 - Update program library for performance improvements.
+- 1.74 - Update program library for ui tweaks, fixes, and performance.